Cognitive distortion: History

-In 1957, American psychologist Albert Ellis, though he did not know it yet, would aid cognitive therapy in correcting cognitive distortions and indirectly helping David D. Burns in writing The Feeling Good Handbook.
-Ellis created what he called the ABC Technique of rational beliefs.
+In 1957, psychologist Albert Ellis developed rational emotive behavior therapy (REBT), whose emphasis on identifying and challenging irrational beliefs influenced the development of cognitive therapy and related approaches to cognitive distortions.
 The ABC stands for the activating event, beliefs that are irrational, and the consequences that come from the beliefs.
 Ellis wanted to prove that the activating event is not what caused the emotional behavior or the consequences, but the beliefs and how the person irrationally perceives the events which aid the consequences.
 With this model, Ellis attempted to use rational emotive behavior therapy (REBT) with his patients, in order to help them "reframe" or reinterpret the experience in a more rational manner.
-In this model, Ellis explains it all to his clients, while Beck helps his clients figure this out on their own.
 Beck first started to notice these automatic distorted thought processes when practicing psychoanalysis, while his patients followed the rule of saying anything that comes to mind.
 He realized that his patients had irrational fears, thoughts, and perceptions that were automatic.
 Beck began noticing his automatic thought processes that he knew his patients had but did not report.
 Most of the time the thoughts were biased against themselves and very erroneous.

 Beck believed that the negative schemas developed and manifested themselves in the perspective and behavior.
 The distorted thought processes led to focusing on degrading the self, amplifying minor external setbacks, experiencing other's harmless comments as ill-intended, while simultaneously seeing self as inferior.
 Inevitably cognitions are reflected in their behavior with a reduced desire to care for oneself, reduced desire to seek pleasure, and finally give up.
 These exaggerated perceptions, due to cognition, feel real and accurate because the schemas, after being reinforced through the behavior, tend to become 'knee-jerk' automatic and do not allow time for reflection.
 This cycle is also known as Beck's cognitive triad, focused on the theory that the person's negative schema applied to the self, the future, and the environment.